Zankoku-Okuno/unicoder/docs/specs.md

 Configuration File
 ------------------

-Since keyboards and textual formats vary, nearly every peice of unicoder is configurable.
+Since keyboards and textual formats vary, nearly every piece of unicoder is configurable.

 Configuration consist of a set of marks and a list of replacements.

-Each mark is a peice of text not containing whitespace.
+Each mark is a piece of text not containing whitespace.
 The four marks are called `begin-mark`, `end-mark`, `open-mark` and `close-mark`.
 Once configured, they will be used to generate the [conversion grammar](#user-content-conversion-algorithm).